lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Here, a binning of :math:`1\,\text{Å}` is used.
+    Here, a binning of :math:`1\,\text{Å}` is used for the density profiles generated by the *ave/chunk* commands.
 For smoother profiles, you can reduce its value.

 ..  container:: justify

     The averaged velocity profile of the fluid can be plotted.
-As expected here, the velocity of the fluid is found to increase linearly along :math:`z`.
+As expected for such Couette flow geometry, the velocity of the fluid is found to increase linearly along :math:`z`.

 .. figure:: ../figures/level2/nanosheared-electrolyte/shearing-light.png